Xilinx/SME-Developer-Labs/FILTER2D_Lab_Previous.md

     Note the performance difference between the Filter2D running on the CPU and the Filter2D running in the FPGA.

-	_TODO need to add on to this to show how to run 1 vs 3 kernels, then explain performance numbers based on 1 pixel per clock, kernel clock, image size, etc._
+	TBD need to add on to this to show how to run 1 vs 3 kernels, then explain performance numbers based on 1 pixel per clock, kernel clock, image size, etc.

 ### Summary